hoyekan/hoyekan.github.io/content/projects/project3/index.md

 ##### Abstract

-*MarchenCode* contains Python code to compute the Green's functions from single-sided surface reflectivity data.
+*MarchenCode* contains GPU-optimized Python code to compute the Green's functions from single-sided surface reflectivity data.
 Learners will also find code to perform Marchenko-based imaging using decomposed Green’s functions (upgoing).
-I embarked on this project in an effort to understand the Marchenko method.
+I embarked on this project in an effort to understand the Marchenko methods.
 For learners proficient in MATLAB, you can download the original version of the code in MATLAB [here](https://wiki.seg.org/wiki/Software:Marchenko_for_imaging) by [`Angus Lomas and Andrew Curtis`](https://www.geos.ed.ac.uk/~acurtis/assets/Lomas_Curtis_Geop_March_2019.pdf)

 ---